Wichita metropolitan area, Kansas

-The Wichita metropolitan area, officially known as the Wichita, Kansas MSA, is a metropolitan area in south-central Kansas at the confluence of the Little Arkansas and Arkansas Rivers, anchored by the city of Wichita.
+The Wichita metropolitan area, officially known as the Wichita, KS Metropolitan Statistical Area, is a metropolitan area in south-central Kansas at the confluence of the Little Arkansas and Arkansas Rivers, anchored by the city of Wichita.
 The U.S. Census Bureau defines the metropolitan statistical area as consisting of Butler, Harvey, Sedgwick, and Sumner counties.
-Covering 4,180 square miles (10,390 km²), the 2024 estimated census placed the population at 661,217, making it the largest metropolitan area anchored in Kansas.
+Covering 4,180 square miles (10,390 km^{2}), the population was estimated at 663,809 in 2025, making it the largest metropolitan area anchored in Kansas.
 However, the bi-state Kansas City metropolitan area, which extends into both Kansas and Missouri, is larger.

 Cultural attractions include the Wichita Art Museum, the Ulrich Museum of Art, Exploration Place, the Mid-America All-Indian Museum, Botanica Wichita, the Kansas Aviation Museum, and the Museum of World Treasures.
 Performing arts venues include Century II Performing Arts & Convention Center, the Orpheum Theatre, the Scottish Rite Temple, and Intrust Bank Arena.
 Other attractions include the Sedgwick County Zoo, Keeper of the Plains sculpture, Tanganyika Wildlife Park, and the Kansas Sports Hall of Fame.

 Historic features include the Old Cowtown Museum, the Douglas Design District, Delano neighborhood, and the Arkansas River crossing marked by the Keeper of the Plains.
-Historic cultural origins include the city’s role as a cattle-shipping center during the late 19th century, early aviation manufacturing, and its contributions to American fast-food franchising, as the founding place of chains such as White Castle, Pizza Hut, and Freddy’s Frozen Custard & Steakburgers.
+Historic cultural origins include the city's role as a cattle-shipping center during the late 19th century, early aviation manufacturing, and its contributions to American fast-food franchising, as the founding place of chains such as White Castle, Pizza Hut, and Freddy's Frozen Custard & Steakburgers.